NewMusicSA: New Music Indaba

 The 2011 edition (Johannesburg, Gauteng) took place in the area of Maboneng and was curated by Cameron Harris.
 French-Canadian duo Veronique Mathieu (violin) and Sophie Patey (piano) performed Irreconcilable Truths by Robert Fokkens and music by Lutoslawski, Carter, Donatoni and others.
 Swiss musicians Roland Dahinden and Hildegard Kleeb played a trio improvised concert with Lukas Ligeti.
 There was a large improvised paying homage to Anthony Braxton.

 The 2013 edition (Durban, KwaZulu-Natal) was curated by Fiona Tozer and was hosted by the University of KwaZulu-Natal.
-Themed ‘The Riot of Spring’, performances and workshops were presented by the South African New Music Ensemble with Géza Kayser (violin), Marguerite Spies (cello), Brydon Bolton (double bassgi), Bonle Lecoge-Zulu (flute), Morné van Heerden (clarinet), Jill Richards (piano) and Frank Mallows (percussion) conducted by Gerben Grooten.
-It also teamed up with the North West University New Music Ensemble to give a performance of Terry Riley’s iconic work In C. The festival also hosted the KwaZulu-Natal Philharmonic Orchestra’s Cadet Ensemble, new music groups DuoIVTwo (Magda de Vries and Frank Mallows, percussion) and Into, with Brydon Bolton (Double Bass), Frank Mallows (Percussion) and Zara-Moon Arthur (visuals).
+Themed ‘The Riot of Spring’, performances and workshops were presented by the South African New Music Ensemble with Géza Kayser (violin), Marguerite Spies (cello), Brydon Bolton (double bass), Bonle Lecoge-Zulu (flute), Morné van Heerden (clarinet), Jill Richards (piano) and Frank Mallows (percussion) conducted by Gerben Grooten.
+It also teamed up with the North West University New Music Ensemble to give a performance of Terry Riley’s iconic work In C. The festival also hosted the KwaZulu-Natal Philharmonic Orchestra’s Cadet Ensemble, new music groups DuoI Two (Magda de Vries and Frank Mallows, percussion) and Into, with Brydon Bolton (Double Bass), Frank Mallows (Percussion) and Zara-Moon Arthur (visuals).
 It featured works by resident composer Clare Loveday (including "Hoar Frost for Marimba and Vibraphone" and "Fever Tree" for the whole ensemble), Peter Klatzow, Hendrik Hofmeyr, Yogin Sullaphen, Kevin Volans, David Kosviner, Robert Fokkens and Martin Watt.

-The 2015 edition (Bloemfontein, Free State) was curated by Douglas Scott and co-curated by S'fisokuhle Jiba Xulu, with assistance by Marius Coetzee.
+The 2015 edition (Bloemfontein, Free State) was curated by Douglas Scott and co-curated by Sifisokuhle Jiba Xulu, with assistance by Marius Coetzee.
 Hosted by the University of the Free State, it included performances by Ji Hye Jung, the South African New Music Ensemble conducted by Robert Fokkens, Odeion School of Music Camerata conducted by Xavier Cloete, Odeion Vocal Consort, and an improvised set by Mpho Molikeng, Kathleen Tagg and Lukas Ligeti.
 Works included the South African premiere of Lukas Ligeti´s "Thinking Songs", "Concerto for Double Bass" by Pierre-Henri Wicomb, and "Friday Nights at 6" by Diale Mabitsela.
 A workshop for young children was led by German composer Charlotte Seither.

 The 2017 edition (Tshwane, Gauteng) was curated by Douglas Scott.
-It included an adaptation of Frederic Rzewski's "De Profundis" for speaking pianist (1994) performed by Joanna Wicherek, a piano recital by Benjamin Fourie, a music film programme, an art exhibition by Tshidzo, and a music making workshop for kids and parents.
+It included an adaptation of Frederic Rzewski "De Profundis" for speaking pianist (1994) performed by Joanna Wicherek, a piano recital by Benjamin Fourie, a music film programme, an art exhibition by Tshidzo, and a music making workshop for kids and parents.